Finnish Ultra Runner Crosses a 1300km Sand Desert in Saudi Arabia – Movesense Produces Data for Live Monitoring

 — The aim is to convey Jukka’s great and a bit crazy project to the general audience and to produce a new kind of event that is not traditionally dependent on television cameras, but the information about the progress of the performance is conveyed in other ways.
 I really expect a lot from this project, says Yle producer Sacha Lagrillière.

-Together with the Finnish partners Movesense, Wakeone and Savantum, Yle has developed new solutions to enable Viljanen’s performance to be transmitted from the desert to home audience despite the extreme conditions.
+Together with the Finnish partners Movesense, Wakeone and Savantum, Yle has developed new solutions to enable Viljanen’s running performance to be transmitted from the desert to home audience despite the extreme conditions.

 — The project is part of Yle’s broader development strategy, in which we constantly seek to explore different ways to utilize the latest technologies in the design of future media services, explains executive producer Jyri Kivimäki from Yle.